isomerpages/moe-sped-itptoolkit/pages/Understanding Person Centred Planning.md

 life than the individual themselves.
 By actively involving people with disabilities in planning for their lives, we ensure that the support provided truly reflects their own aspirations, choices, and dreams.&nbsp;</p>
+<h4><strong>Person-Centred Planning in SPED</strong></h4>
+<p>PCP is a core feature in Special Education (SPED).
+In particular, PCP
+features strongly in Transition Planning to uncover each student's strengths, interests, and aspirations to help them achieve their dreams and aspirations when they graduate.</p>
+<p>Implementing PCP in Transition Planning is a systematic process that fosters
+strong collaboration between educators and families.
+Through such partnerships, SPED students will be empowered to achieve the SPED 'Living, Learning, Working' (LLW) Outcomes.</p>
 <p></p>
 <p><strong>The Process</strong>&nbsp;
 <br>PCP is not a one-time event, but an ongoing journey.
 It starts with understanding